Intelligent, athletic and fearless!

 These dogs have a very inquisitive and curious personality.
+They will quickly find new insects in your garden, so be careful that they do not eat one of the newly hatched cicadas!
 They are also highly intelligent dogs with a high need for exercise.
 If they don’t receive sufficient exercise and mental stimulation, however, Jack Russells may display destructive behaviors when left alone.

 A Jack Russell’s traits can also make them a good family dog.
 They are very playful and can also be very affectionate with the members of their family.

 How to Take Care of a Jack Russell

 These dogs will require a unique care plan from other dogs.
 Keep their temperament, potential health concerns, exercise needs, nutritional needs, and more in mind as you prepare to care for your dog.